PMunch/protobuf-nim/README.rst

 understand.
 If you would like to see the code however you can pass ``-d:echoProtobuf`` switch on compile-time and the macro will output the generated code.

+Optional fields
+^^^^^^^^^^^^^^^
+As mentioned earlier protobuf 3 makes all fields optional.
+This means that each field can either exist or not exist in a message.
+In many other protobuf implementations you notice this by having to use special getter or setter procs for field access.
+In Nim however we have strong meta-programming powers which can hide much of this complexity for us.
+As can be seen in the above example it looks just like normal Nim code except from one thing, the call to ``has``.
+Whenever a field is set to something it will register it's presence in the object.
+Then when you access the field Nim will first check if it is present or not, throwing a runtime ``ValueError`` if it isn't set.
+If you want to remove a value already set in an object you simply call ``reset`` with the name of the field as seen in example 3.
+To check if a value exists or not you can call ``has`` on it as seen in the above example.
+Since it's a varargs call you can simply add all the fields you require in a single check.
+In the below sections we will have a look at what the protobuf macro outputs.
+Since the actual field names are hidden behind this abstraction the following sections will show what the objects "feel" like they are defined as.
+Notice also that since the fields don't actually have these names a regular object initialiser wouldn't work, therefore you have to use the "init" procs created as seen in the above example.

 Messages
 ^^^^^^^^